Education at Glyndebourne

 Find out how you can take part in our opera projects and get involved either on stage or behind the scenes.

 At Glyndebourne we believe in supporting and nurturing talented young singers and anyone interested in learning more about how an opera house works.

-- Belongings – a newly commissioned opera to be performed by Glyndebourne Youth Opera by Lewis Murphy (Glyndebourne’s Young Composer-in-Residence) with a libretto by young up-and-coming writer Laura Attridge.
+Newly commissioned opera to be performed by Glyndebourne Youth Opera by Lewis Murphy (Glyndebourne’s Young Composer-in-Residence) with a libretto by young up-and-coming writer Laura Attridge.
 Click here to find out more about this exciting new project and sign up for an audition, or read our blog here.

 Help support our education work

-Discover opera through our interactive guides
+Discover opera through our interactive guides and digital resources.